John Rackham: Early life according to A General History of the Pyrates

 All details concerning Rackham's early life stem from Captain Charles Johnson's A General History of the Pyrates (a greatly unreliable series of pirate biographies).
-Johnson claims Rackham began his pirate career as a quartermaster on Charles Vane's brigantine Ranger, operating out of New Providence island in the Bahamas, which had been a notorious "pirates nest" since 1713.
+Johnson claims Rackham began his pirate career as a quartermaster on Charles Vane's brigantine Ranger, operating out of New Providence island in the Bahamas, which had been a notorious "pirates nest" led by Benjamin Hornigold since 1713.
 Vane and his crew robbed several ships outside New York City, then encountered a large French man-of-war.
 The ship was at least twice as large as Vane's brigantine, and it immediately pursued them.
 Vane commanded a retreat from battle, claiming caution as his reason.
 John Rackham quickly spoke up and contested the decision, suggesting that they fight the man-of-war because it would have plenty of riches.
 In addition, he argued, if they captured the ship, it would place a much larger ship at their disposal.
 Of the approximately ninety-one men on the ship, only fifteen supported Vane in his decision.
 Vane declared that the captain's decision is considered final and despite the overwhelming support for Rackham's cry to fight they fled the man-of-war.

 On 24 November 1718, Rackham called a vote in which the men branded Vane a coward and removed him from the captaincy, making Rackham the next captain.
 Rackham gave Vane and his fifteen supporters the other ship in the fleet, along with a decent supply of ammunition and goods.
 According to Charles Vane's trial transcript, a crew vote did occur leading to his ouster.
 However the quartermaster is unnamed, making it unclear if Rackham was actually associated with Vane.

 Pirate career

 Despite claims from A General History, John Rackham does not appear in records prior to August 1720.
-He is not listed on Vincent Pearse's list of pardoned pirates, nor does any newspaper mention him by name.
+His name was not on Vincent Pearse's list of pirates who surrendered upon promise of a pardon,nor does any newspaper mention him by name.
 In all likelihood, Rackham was not even a pirate until the year 1720.